 - Players who owe the league fines from previous seasons and have not completely served game suspensions must do so prior to playing.

 - If you have a sponsor paying your registration, please let us know.
 Otherwise, you pay when you register or you don’t register

 - Men’s and women’s open division require numbered uniform pursuant to the same rules of the fall and spring season.
-We do not require numbered uniforms for coed, over-30, over-40, 5 a side, and 3 v 3 play.
+We do not require numbered uniforms for coed, over-30, over-35, or over-40.